mcnik/mcnik.github.io/_posts/2023-1-6-halt-and-catch-fire.md

 title: Neither Hope Nor Despair But A Secret Third Thing
 ---

-". . . yet there is no avoiding time, the sea of time, the sea of memory and forgetfulness, the years of promise, gone and unrecoverable, of the land almost allowed to claim its better destiny, only to the claim jumped by evildoers known all too well, and taken instead and held hostage to the future we must live in now forever."
+<blockquote><p lang="en" dir="ltr">. . . yet there is no avoiding time, the sea of time, the sea of memory and forgetfulness, the years of promise, gone and unrecoverable, of the land almost allowed to claim its better destiny, only to the claim jumped by evildoers known all too well, and taken instead and held hostage to the future we must live in now forever.</p></blockquote>

  ―  Thomas Pynchon, Inherent Vice

 I know we all have the attention span of a goldfish now, so if you want a tl;dr on this post, it is the above quote.
 I am going to be talking about Twitter, but this is not another lament for Twitter.
 This is really about building things for people, "being online," and what I want to do with my time.